“India’s growth story will be written not only in GDP numbers, but in the expanding opportunities and leadership of its women.”

 Entrepreneurship and Women-Led MSMEs

-With over 70 central and 400 state-level schemes supporting women entrepreneurs, female self-employment grew from 31.9% in 2017–18 to 67.4% in 2023–24.
-The India Gender Budget for 2026–27, constituting 9.37% of the total budget (up from 8.86% in 2025–26), signals a paradigm shift from women’s development to women-led development, emphasising employability, entrepreneurship, and welfare.
-Women Powering India’s Knowledge Economy
+With over 70 central and 400 state-level schemes supporting women entrepreneurs, female self-employment grew from 31.9% in 2017-18 to 67.4% in 2023-24.
+The India Gender Budget for 2026-27, constituting 9.37% of the total budget (up from 8.86% in 2025-26), signals a paradigm shift from women’s development to women-led development, emphasising employability, entrepreneurship, and welfare.

-India’s ambitions in science, technology, and innovation, cannot be achieved without the full participation of women Today, women constitute higher education enrollments in STEM disciplines and 18.6% of the R&D workforce.
+India’s ambitions in science, technology, and innovation cannot be achieved without the full participation of women.
+Today, women constitute higher education enrollments in STEM disciplines and 18.6% of the R&D workforce.
 In the semiconductor industry, a strategic growth fronties, women’s participation is projected to reach 35% by 2030.

 India’s dominance in space science is another testament to women’s leadership.
-The success of Chandrayaan-3 and Aditya-L1 missions featured women scientists in critical roles. around 20% of the ISRO’s workforce comprises women, demonstrating their centrality to India’s technological.
+The success of Chandrayaan-3 and Aditya-L1 missions featured women scientists in critical roles.
+Around 20% of the ISRO’s workforce comprises women, demonstrating their centrality to India’s technological.

-As India invests in emerging domains such as AI, renewable energy, advanced manufacturing, women’s participation in research and innovation will shape global competitiveness and national progress
+As India invests in emerging domains such as AI, renewable energy, advanced manufacturing, women’s participation in research and innovation will shape global competitiveness and national progress.

 Women Strengthening India’s Social Foundations